French Fish Soup With Saffron

 4. Let the soup cool down to room temperature before whizzing the soup in a blender – or use a stick blender in the pot.
 Reheat and check the seasoning.

-This French fish soup is very tasty on its own but sprinkling over a bit of grated Parmesan cheese is not going to add many calories and will enhance the flavour even more.
+This French fish soup is very tasty on its own but sprinkling over some grated Parmesan cheese is not going to add many calories and will enhance the flavour even more.

-I like to serve it with toasted sourdough bread topped with tomatoes, garlic and parsley and a salad consisting of mixed lettuce leaves and avocado.
-I’ll sprinkle a bit of olive oil and some really decent balsamic vinegar over the salad and – voilà! - you’ve got a meal so massively super-tasty it’s hard to believe that it’s also incredibly nutritious and low in calories.
+I like to serve it with toasted sourdough bread topped with tomatoes, garlic and parsley, and a salad consisting of mixed lettuce leaves and avocado.
+I’ll sprinkle a bit of olive oil and some really decent balsamic vinegar over the salad and – voilà! - you’ve got a meal so massively super-tasty it’s hard to believe that it’s also incredibly nutritious and quite light.